susumuota/kaggleenv/README.md

 ### Create `jupyter_notebook_config.py.patch`

-This Docker image will run jupyter lab with startup script `/run_jupyter.sh` and config `/opt/jupyter/.jupyter/jupyter_notebook_config.py`.
+This Docker image will run Jupyter Lab with startup script `/run_jupyter.sh` and config `/opt/jupyter/.jupyter/jupyter_notebook_config.py`.
 It needs to be tweaked like the following.

 - Enable token (so that VSCode can connect properly)
 - Change notebook directory to `/tmp/working`